 Every good book or project begins with an introduction, a statement which tells the reader the author's purpose and intent.
-Your Family Tree Project Prologue serves the same purpose.
+Your Prologue serves the same purpose.
 In order to give you some background in genealogy, I have attached an article published in the New York Times about the value of students investigating their family heritage, the value of you studying who and when you came from.
 After reading the NYT article, your assignment is to write an introduction to your Family Tree Project.
-It should be one to two paragraphs which answer the following questions:
+It should be one paragraph which answers the following questions:

 What does family mean to you?